approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ## WHAT YOU WILL NEED

-* Access to a trial or paid Approov and be [registered](https://g.co/recaptcha/v3) with Google Recaptcha V3
+* Access to a trial or paid Approov account and be [registered](https://g.co/recaptcha/v3) with Google Recaptcha V3
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account
 * A web server or Docker installed.
 * The contents of the folder containing this README